FMJansen/fmjansen.com/_posts/2024-01-30-case-for-ai.md

 - [New data centres threaten the water supply in Mexico](https://news.mongabay.com/2024/03/critics-fear-catastrophic-energy-crisis-as-ai-is-outsourced-to-latin-america/)
 - [Microsoft’s CO2 emissions](https://www.theverge.com/2024/5/15/24157496/microsoft-ai-carbon-footprint-greenhouse-gas-emissions-grow-climate-pledge) have risen instead of shrunk due to AI, “jeopardizing its climate ambitions”
 - Google says [reducing emissions is hard](https://www.npr.org/2024/07/12/g-s1-9545/ai-brings-soaring-emissions-for-google-and-microsoft-a-major-contributor-to-climate-change) to combine with building and implementing more AI
+- [Phasing out fossil fuels is halted](https://wimvanderbauwhede.codeberg.page/articles/the-real-problem-with-AI/) and lots of new materials are mind for the AI hype

 ### Leading to the statistical average